California food handler card and insurance requirements

 Foodborne illness coverage can be included with food service general liability insurance to help protect your business if customers become ill after eating food that is incorrectly prepared or contaminated.

 Workers’ compensation insurance can help protect your business if an employee gets hurt on the job.
-All employers in California are required to carry workers’ comp insurance.5
+All employers in California are required to carry workers’ comp insurance.

 California commercial property insurance can help protect your physical business assets, including furniture, equipment, inventory and buildings.
-If your business property is damaged due to a covered event, such as a fire or a burst water pipe, you may be able to get help paying for repairs and replacements.
+If your business property is damaged due to a covered event, such as a fire or a burst water pipe, you can get help paying for repairs and replacements.

 Commercial auto insurance can help cover costs like medical expenses and property damage if you or an employee are involved in an accident while driving a work vehicle.